Breathe Carolina: Hello Fascination (2009–2010)

-Hell Is What You Make It (2010–2012)
+Hell Is What You Make It (2011–2012)

-Recording for the third studio album took place in early 2011.
-The album's first single, "Blackout", was available for streaming via MTV Buzzworthy on June 13, 2011, and was available for digital download the following day.
+Recording for the third studio album took place in early 2011 in Los Angeles.
+It is the first album in which Breathe Carolina recorded as a full band.
+They worked producers with Ian Kirkpatrick and Matt Squire on the album.
+The album's lead single, "Blackout", was available for streaming via MTV Buzzworthy on June 13, 2011, and was released for digital download the following day.
 On June 16, the duo performed "Blackout" for a nationwide television presentation on Jimmy Kimmel Live.
-A music video for the track was shot in Los Angeles, California on July 1 and 2, and was released on the duo's official Vevo page on YouTube on September 20.
+The song became a commercial success, peaking at number 32 on the Billboard Hot 100.
+The song was certified platinum by the RIAA.
+"Blackout" also peaked at number one on the UK Independent Singles chart.
+A music video for the track was shot in Los Angeles on July 1 and 2, and was released on the duo's official Vevo page on YouTube on September 20.

-The group participated on the Scream It Like You Mean It 2011 tour during that summer to promote the album.
+Their third studio album, Hell Is What You Make It was released on July 12, 2011.
+The album peaked at number 41 on the Billboard 200.
+The group participated on the Scream It Like You Mean It 2011 tour during the summer to promote the album.
 An extended play titled Blackout: The Remixes EP was released on September 27 via iTunes.
 In November 2011, the duo was named MTV Push Artist of the Week.
+They were nominated for Favorite Breakthrough Band by MTV in December 2011.

 On December 23, 2011, it was announced that the duo signed with Columbia Records.
+In 2012, the duo re-entered the studio and began writing and recording new tracks.
 Throughout early 2012, the duo participated in the Blackout Forever tour alongside the Ready Set with guest appearances by Ashland HIGH and Matt Toka.
-On February 22, it was announced that the duo would be participating in the 2012 Warped Tour.
-The duo have also since re-entered the studio to continue writing and recording new tracks.
 A new single, "Hit and Run", premiered via Alternative Press on May 21.
-The duo also contributed to the compilation album Punk Goes Pop 5 with their cover of Michael Jackson's "Billie Jean".
+The song reached number 19 on the US Dance/Electronic Digital Song Sales chart and sold 20,000 copies in its first week.
+A deluxe edition of the album titled, Hell Is What You Make It: RELOADED was released on July 10, 2012, featuring the single "Hit and Run", a remix version of the song and "Reaching for the Floor".
+Breathe Carolina performed at the 2012 Warped Tour.
+The duo contributed to the compilation album Punk Goes Pop 5 with their cover of Michael Jackson's "Billie Jean".